-Stovetop Coffee Roasting Tip Sheet
+Stovetop Coffee Roasting Tip Sheet: Pan or Popper

 Stovetop roasting is an inexact science, but a great way to get started roasting on the cheap.
 We have set some heat and time parameters below to use as basic guidelines.
 It is important to keep the beans moving to prevent scorching.
-If you have a gas burner it is a good idea to use a cast iron skillet below the popper to help diffuse the heat.
-The popper does work great directly on an electric burner.
+If you have a gas burner it is a good idea to use a cast iron skillet to diffuse the heat.